 In addition, administering the City and County of Sacramento's federal ESG entitlement on behalf of the two jurisdictions, SHRA is also the Continuum of Care's Administrative Entity for the State of California's Housing and Community Development (HCD) ESG funds (entitlement).
-The 2021 State ESG funds are to be fully expended by December 31, 2023 Anticipated start date for 2021 State ESG is January 1, 2023 Funding will be utilized for an emergency shelter and the rapid re-housing program.
-SHRA has submitted the 2022 ESG State.
-SHRA will submit the 2023 grant application funding upon state issuance.
+The 2021 and 2022 State ESG funds are to be fully expended by December 31, 2022.
+Anticipated start date for

+2023 State ESG is January 1, 2023.
+Funding will be utilized for an emergency shelter and the rapid rehousing program.
+SHRA has submitted the 2022 ESG State and ESG-CV grant application.
+SHRA will submit the 2023 grant application upon state issuance.